barryclark/jekyll-now/_posts/2017-2-23-Angular2-Resource.md

 title: Angular2 Resources
 ---

 Really, you need to check this out.
-[Github](https://github.com/timjacobi/angular2-education)
+There are plenty of resources for Angular2 [Github](https://github.com/timjacobi/angular2-education)

 # ![AngularJS](https://angular.io/resources/images/logos/standard/shield-large.png)